mdziardziel/multilint/README.md

 You can connect any recognizing by VsCode language with any linter you want.
 Just read `Extension Settings`

+## How it works?
+* copy active file path
+* recognize active file language
+* if language is recognized, and linter is defined, then run `linter path` in terminal

 ## Requirements

 If you set in settings some linter, it is clear that you must have this linter installed :)